 What is chiropractic care?

-There are dozens of chiropractic adjustment techniques, including Thompson drop table technique and the activator method.
+The diversified chiropractic technique (DCT) is the most common adjustment technique, but there are dozens of chiropractic adjustment techniques.
+This includes the Thompson drop table technique and the activator method.

-What is drop table method?
+What is the drop table method?

-- Family chiropractic
+- Family chiropractic (kids + teens)

 - Hip adjustments